How to buy Hong Kong shares in the UK

 The Hong Kong market is overflowing with top stocks including Tencent, Alibaba and Bank of China.
 Learn how to buy and trade shares in Hong Kong-based companies if you live in the UK.

 Five steps to buying Hong Kong shares in the UK

 Choose whether you want to trade or invest in Hong Kong shares

-There are two ways you can get exposure to Hong Kong stocks – you can either invest in them directly via our share dealing service, or you can trade them using derivatives such as spread bets or CFDs.
+There are two ways you can get exposure to Hong Kong stocks – you can either invest in them directly via our share dealing service - if they have a dual listing on a US stock exchange, or you can trade them using derivatives such as spread bets or CFDs.

 When you invest, you put up the full value of the shares upfront to buy them outright.
 You then own the physical shares, meaning you can benefit if their price goes up.
 By owning shares, you could receive dividend payments if the company offers them, and you may also have voting rights in company matters.

 Trading, on the other hand, only requires a deposit known as margin – which is a small percentage of the full value of the trade – to open a position.
 And, you can speculate on rising or falling share prices, because you don’t own the underlying asset.
 A popular benefit of shares trading is that you don’t pay tax on spread betting profits, and you can offset any profits from CFD trading against losses for tax purposes.1